lake-wg/edhoc/draft-ietf-lake-traces.md

      8
     )

-where the last value is the length of the OSCORE Master Salt.
+where the last value is the length in bytes of the OSCORE Master Salt.

 ~~~~~~~~
 info for OSCORE Master Salt (CBOR Sequence) (3 bytes)